 How can I obtain a copy of my medical chart?
 Is there a fee to transfer or get a copy of my records

 A Medical Release Form must be signed by the patient (if 16 years of age and older), by the parent/guardian (if the patient is 15 years of age and under) or by the power of attorney (person given full legal permission with a signed document from a lawyer to make decisions on behalf of the patient) to request medical chart information.
 You can visit the Patient Resources section of our website to print, complete and mail or fax the Medical Release Form.
 Complete details are included on the actual form.
 Note that there is a $45 fee for Chart Transfers.

-How can I sign up for patient portal?
+How can I sign up for Appletree's Patient Portal?

 Can I see a doctor if I misplaced my OHIP card?

 OHIP cards must be valid and present for registration at every visit.
 Please contact Service Ontario, and they will provide you with the proper documents that you may use until your OHIP cards arrive in the mail.

 Are you able to renew prescriptions via phone or fax?

 We are unable to renew prescriptions via fax or phone.
 However, you can visit any of our clinics, and a doctor will be there to help you.
 It is both your and the doctor’s responsibility to assess at the time of your visit; based on your conditions and any other relevant personal circumstance, the appropriate quantities of medication to be dispensed and the appropriate follow-up interval.

 Appletree also offers virtual doctor consultations for many common health concerns and for applicable prescription renewal.